Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.19.0] - 2024-05-15

+Remember to migrate!

+*Backwards-incompatible change*: Because it is now possible to filter on multiple event types instead of just one, both API V1 and API V2 has changed its schema for Filter.filter.

+* The key `"event_type"` is gone from V1.
+It never should have been there in the first place since it's new functionality.
+* The key `"event_type"` has been *replaced* with a new key `"event_types"` in V2.
+Where `"event_type"` was a single string, `"event_types"` is a list of strings.

+Luckily, the frontend at https://github.com/Uninett/argus-frontend never added support for this feature.

+Behavior does not change as the key not being set (or set to None/empty list) will ignore the key when sending notifications.

+Existing instances of `"event_type"` in the database is automatically changed to `"event_types"` iff `"event_type"` was not falsey.
+Reversing the migration will set `"event_type"` to the first string in `"event_types"` hence might lose
+data: *don't reverse the migration in production!*

 ## [1.18.0] - 2024-05-07

 There's a new API endpoint allowing the deletion of an existing incident and